 After mixing the propellant typically has a viscous state.
 The mixture is then poured by gravity or by pressure over to the rocket chamber where a casting mandrel is placed in the center of the engine.

 The geometry of the mandrel will vary from program to program.
 Often it can have a star shape.
 When the propellant has filled the allowable volume, the motor will be transported to a curing oven.
 Typically, the mix will be allowed cure for a weekly long period at an elevated temperature (60–70 °C).
-When cured, the propellant grain can be compared to the sensation of touching an ink rubber.
+When cured, the propellant grain texture can be compared to the sensation of touching an ink rubber.
 A modern composite propellant charge can contain eighteen different ingredients.
 The main important ones are the molecule holding the oxygen (oxygen rich salt) and a fuel, e.g. aluminum, beryllium or the fuel binder itself.
 Other minor per mass ingredients are additives for chemical stability, pot life plasticizer, burn rate catalysts, anti-softening, curing additives, and more.

 Example of a modern composite solid propellant mixture: